econoalchemist/COLDCARD-UltraQuick/README.md

   <img width="814" height="611" src="Assets/Sparrow0.png">
 </p>

-Then click on the `Server` tab on the left-hand side.
-Select `Public Server` at the top, choose a public server from the drop down menu, then click on `Test Connection`.
+Then click on the <kbd>Server</kbd> tab on the left-hand side.
+Select `Public Server` at the top, choose a public server from the drop down menu, then click on <kbd>Test Connection</kbd>.
 It should only take a moment for a sucessful connection to be made.
 You may have to try a couple different public servers to get a good connection.

 <p align="center">
   <img width="452" height="339" src="Assets/Sparrow1.png">